 This is a massively important step in the process, you need to ensure that the course and University are both perfect for you:

 1. First of all, use UCAS and websites such as WhatUni to do some background research on both the course and the uni

 2.Secondly, read some student reviews about the course…. students won’t hold back in their analysis of the course/uni and it may help you narrow down your choices

-3.Finally, remember what aspects (e.g Location, Reputation, Size) attracted to your first and insurance choices and then see if there are any similar universities/courses that tickle your fancy
+3.Finally, remember what aspects (e.g Location, Reputation, Size) attracted to your first and insurance choices.
+See if there are any similar universities/courses that tickle your fancy

 This stage of the process shouldn’t be rushed whatsoever, there is a great deal to weigh up.